keithpenney/pypond/README.md

   worrying about how to write them down.
 - Added key changing by circle of fourths/fifths or by any interval.
 - Added support for diatonicity in MARandom
+- Fixed note range within key calculations (I think)
+- Added a step for the orchestrator to select the best enharmonic equivalent for each note

 Cheers,
 Keith